 In November 2015, the FASB issued ASU 2015-17, Balance Sheet Classification of Deferred Taxes.
-The Board issued this Update as part of its initiative to reduce complexity in accounting standards.
-Current GAAP requires an entity to separate deferred income tax liabilities and assets into current and noncurrent amounts in a classified statement of financial position.
-The amendments in this Update require that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
+The Board issued this update as part of its initiative to reduce complexity in accounting standards.
+Current GAAP requires an entity to separate deferred income tax liabilities and assets into current amounts in a classified statement of financial position.
+The amendments in this update require that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
 The guidance is effective for fiscal years beginning after December 15, 2016, including interim periods within those annual periods.
-The Company is currently evaluating the impact to its financial statements.
+The Company does not expect a significant impact to its financial statements other than on working capital calculations.
+As of December 31, 2016, there was \$2.0 million of deferred taxes included in current assets which under this update would be reclassified to long-term.